 Under no circumstances will students be allowed to add courses after the published add deadline.
-Please check the academic deadline calendar for deadlines: http://www.registrar.umd.edu/deadlines.html
+Please check the Academic Deadline Calendar for deadlines.

 Transfer Credits & Courses Outside the iSchool

 At least 24 of the 36 required credits must be LBSC, INST, or INFM courses taken in the iSchool.
 A student may to take up to 12 credit hours of coursework in other University of Maryland College Park (UMCP) departments.
 Up to 6 credits may be taken at other University System of Maryland (USM) institutions or through the 14-member Consortium of Universities of the Washington Metropolitan Area, if there is no equivalent course offered at UMCP.